About Me

 FLIR

-Then, in the next year following my internship, upon graduating from college, I began working for FLIR Systems (now Teledyne FLIR LLC) as a Software Engineer, where I learned even more valuable skills related to validating software, automating test cases, and designing software architecture.
-I learned how to build and publish my own Python packages, implement fixtures and plugins for our test automation framework, write sound unit tests, and quickly debug code, among many other things.
+Upon graduating from UCSB, I began working for FLIR Systems (now Teledyne FLIR LLC) as a Software Engineer, where I learned even more valuable skills related to validating software, automating test cases, and designing software architecture.
+I learned how to build and publish my own Python packages, implement fixtures and plugins for our test automation framework, write robust unit tests, and quickly debug code, among many other things.
 Outside of really growing as a Python programmer, I gained exposure to the C programming language, learning the cameras' signal processing pipeline architecture, compiling and wrapping C SDKs to talk to the cameras, and successfully finding algorithmic bugs in their embedded software down to specific lines of code.

 The Hunt for my Next Gig